 The Marshall Center for the Treatment of Feline Hyperthyroidism

-We offer the same treatment for feline hyperthyroidism that human hospitals use: Orally-dosed Radioactive Iodine, also known as I-131 which is the ‘short hand’ for the radioactive isotope which impacts the cause of the disease.
+Saint Francis Veterinary Center is a certified “Cat Friendly Practice” offering I-131 Therapy to cure feline hyperthyroidism using the same treatment for that human hospitals use: Orally-dosed Radioactive Iodine, also known as I-131 which is the ‘short hand’ for the radioactive isotope which impacts the cause of the disease.

 A single pill containing a carefully-dosed amount of I-131 offers a lifetime cure for feline hyperthyroidism in 98% of cases.
 Because thyroid tissues absorb nearly all the iodine in a cat’s body, a specifically-crafted dose of radioactive iodine can attack the abnormal tissues causing hyperthyroidism in cats.